LucasEnard/formation-template-python/README.md

     def insert_training(self, request:TrainingRequest):
         """
-        It takes a `TrainingRequest` object, inserts a new row into the `iris.training` table, and returns a `TrainingResponse` object
+        It takes a `TrainingRequest` object, inserts a new row into the `iris.training` table

         :param request: The request object that will be passed to the function
         :type request: TrainingRequest